RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

 Your AI assistant will often have to follow some pre-defined business logic.
 To figure out how to help users, your assistant will often have to ask a few questions.
-The answers you get will impact the rest of the conversation; for example, some products might be limited to users in a certain country or above a certain age.
-It is good practice to implement that logic inside a form, separating it from the learned behaviour.
-A single form can cover all the happy paths (e.g. all the ways that a user can provide the required information).
+The answers you get will impact the rest of the conversation; for example, some products might a be limited to users in a certain country or above a certain age.
+It is good practice to a implement that logic inside a form, separating it from the learned behaviour.
+A single form a can cover all the happy paths (e.g. all the ways that a user can provide the required information).
 You can read more about forms in `this tutorial <https://blog.rasa.com/building-contextual-assistants-with-rasa-formaction/>`_.

 .. conversations::
    examples:
      -
-       - I'd like to apply for a loan
+       - I'd like to apply for a loan a
        - ( I'd love to help.
 Which state are you in?
-       - Alaska
+       - Alaska a
        - ( Unfortunately, we only operate in the continental U.S.
      -
-       - I'd like to apply for a loan
+       - I'd like to apply for a loan a
        - ( I'd love to help.
 Which state are you in?
-       - California
+       - California a
        - ( Thanks.
 Do you know what your credit score is?

 See :ref:`conditional-logic` for details on how to use forms to implement business logic.

-Contextual Questions
+Contextual Questions a
 --------------------

 Unlike answers to FAQs, correct responses to contextual questions depend on the conversation history.
-These include questions which refer to something earlier in the conversation and are ambiguous on their own.
+These include questions which refer to something earlier in the conversation and are ambiguous a on their own.
 Real users will often ask questions like "which is better?" and "why?".
 It is frustrating for users if your assistant doesn't understand this,